TEST 2: Coolant Shooting Out From Open Radiator

 1.)
 The water or coolant inside the radiator will shoot up and out of the now open radiator.

-CASE 1: The coolant shot out from the radiator as you cranked the engine: This is a clear indication that the head gasket is blown.
+CASE 1: The coolant bubbled out or shot out from the radiator.
+This is bad news and it's a clear indication that your Mazda Protegé's head gasket is blown.

 TEST 3: Engine Compression Test

 There are times that when the head gasket gets blown and it just burns between two cylinders.

 This condition doesn't always happen, but when it does you usually don't see engine oil mixed with coolant and you don't see the coolant being pushed out of radiator (with it open and with the engine cranking).
 I have seen this enough to know that one more test has to be done.

 To explain this a little further: When the head gasket has burned at a point between two cylinders, the resulting gap in the head gasket will let only the compression/combustion of one cylinder leak into the other and vice-versa, but nothing else (like coolant).
 If this happens, in a 1.6L Mazda Protegé, this will cause a ‘cranks but does not start’ condition.

 In this test step I'll show you how to test the engine compression and more importantly, how to interpret the results to see if the head gasket is burned or not.

 These are the test steps: